Australian Communist Party v Commonwealth: Background

 The matter was sent to Justice Dixon who stated a case for the full court to consider.

 When the High Court assembled to hear the matter, the bar table was crowded with the leading names of the Sydney and Melbourne Bars.
 For the Commonwealth and other respondents: Garfield Barwick KC, Alan Taylor KC, Victor Windeyer KC, Stanley Lewis KC, Richard Ashburner, Bernard Riley, Murray McInerney, Cliff Menhennitt, George Lush and Bruce MacFarlan.
-The Communist Party and its officers and members were represented by Fred Paterson, Ted Laurie, Ted Hill and Max Julius.
+The Communist Party and its officers and members were represented by Fred Paterson, Ted Laurie KC, Ted Hill and Max Julius.
 The unions were represented by various combinations of counsel: H V Evatt KC, Gregory Gowans KC, Simon Isaacs KC, G T A Sullivan, Claude Weston KC, C M Collins and Maurice Ashkanasy KC.

 The case began argument on Tuesday, 14 November 1950 and continued through a total of 24 sitting days in Sydney concluding submissions on Tuesday, 19 December 1950.
 The Court reserved its decision which was delivered in Melbourne on Friday, 9 March 1951.